 Keep at least three pounds (1.5 kg) of shortening or lard and at least six pounds (3 kg) of shelf-stable butter.

 Salt is probably not on your list when considering what foods to store in your emergency supply.
 However, salt is a necessary ingredient — it enhances flavor and preserves food, and table salt provides an essential nutrient: iodine.
 Not only that, but salt is inexpensive, and it lasts forever.

 Keep at least eight pounds (4 kg) of iodized salt per person in your one-year food supply.

 In the event of economic collapse, sugar could become a source of currency — after all, we need it to survive (and it’s addicting).
 Additionally, sugar enhances flavor, preserves foods, and, like salt, it lasts forever.

-Sugar prevents the body from using protein for energy and provides energy to the muscles, brain, and nervous system.
+Sugar prevents the body from using protein and provides energy to the muscles, brain, and nervous system.
 As such, it’s fundamental for your one-year emergency food supply.

 You don’t need to invest in only granulated sugar, however.
 You can also use the following foods as sugar sources: